-- 6.1 Board - 6.1.1 The Association's Board accepts that one of its primary responsibilities is to identify, monitor and manage risks.
-The Board has overall responsibility for the adequacy of the Risk Management Framework.
-The Board has a particular responsibility to be aware of and understand serious and significant risks which, if they materialised, would have an adverse impact on the Association's Internal Management Plan (Business Plan). - 6.1.2 The Board will refer to the Risk Management Framework for business planning and budgetary purposes.
-The monitoring of serious and significant risks will provide the Board with the necessary information to make decisions in respect of the Association's Internal Management Plan (Business Plan). - 6.1.3 Through the identification, monitoring and management of serious and significant risks the Board can ensure that all actions taken contribute towards the achievement of the Association's strategic objectives, and that the risks associated with its decisions are adequately controlled and mitigated. - 6.1.4 As mentioned at 4.2, Board will be presented within the Risk Management Tables for the ten most serious and significant risks quarterly. - 6.1.5 The Risk Management Tables will incorporate:
+6.1.1 The Association's Management Committee accepts that one of its primary responsibilities is to identify, monitor and manage risks.
+The Management Committee has overall responsibility for the adequacy of the Risk Management Framework.
+Management Committee has a particular responsibility to be aware of and understand serious and significant risks which, if they materialised, would have an adverse impact on the Association's Internal Management Plan (Business Plan).

+- 6.1.2 The Management Committee will refer to the Risk Management Framework for business planning and budgetary purposes.
+The monitoring of serious and significant risks will provide the Management Committee with the necessary information to make decisions in respect of the Association's Internal Management Plan (Business Plan). - 6.1.3 Through the identification, monitoring and management of serious and significant risks the Management Committee can ensure that all actions taken contribute toward the achievement of the Association's strategic objectives, and that the risks associated with its decisions are adequately controlled and mitigated. - 6.1.4 As mentioned at 4.2, Management Committee will be presented within the Risk Management Tables quarterly. - 6.1.5 The Risk Management Tables will incorporate: